-This measures the cost efficiency of the products and trend of raw materials prices, particularly importations wherein there are foreign exchange exposures.
-Costs are analyzed on a regular basis for management's better strategic decision in cost reduction and efficiency measures.
+This measures the cost efficiency of the products and trends of raw materials prices, particularly importations, which involve foreign exchange exposure.
+Costs are analyzed on a regular basis to assist strategic management decision making regarding cost reduction and efficiency measures.